+Sri Lanka President Gotabaya Rajapaksa lands in Singapore after leaving Maldives

+The president fled Sri Lanka amid widespread protests over his handling of the country’s worst economic crisis since independence in 1948.

-Sri Lanka President Gotabaya Rajapaksa leaves Maldives for Singapore, say reports
+Sri Lankan President Gotabaya Rajapaksa has left Maldives and is in Singapore, the city-state’s foreign ministry confirmed on Thursday, reported PTI.

+On Wednesday, Rajapaksa, his wife and two bodyguards had left Sri Lanka for the Maldives, hours before he was due to step down from his post.
 The president has been facing widespread protests over his handling of the island nation’s worst economic crisis since independence in 1948.

-Sri Lanka’s President Gotabaya Rajapaksa has left the Maldives on a Saudi Airlines flight a day after fleeing his home country, the Associated Press reported on Thursday.

-On Wednesday, Rajapaksa, his wife and two bodyguards left Sri Lanka for the Maldives, hours before he was due to step down from his post.
-The president has been facing widespread protests over his handling of the island nation’s worst economic crisis since independence in 1948.

-Rajapaksa on Thursday boarded a flight that will take him to Singapore and then to the city of Jeddah in Saudi Arabia, AP quoted unidentified Maldives government officials as saying.
+On Thursday, Rajapaksa boarded a flight of Saudi Arabian carrier Saudia from Male for Singapore, reported The Associated Press, citing unidentified officials.

+Later, a spokesperson for Singapore Ministry of Foreign Affairs told reporters that Rajapaksa has been “allowed entry into Singapore on a private visit”.

 Meanwhile, Parliament Speaker Mahinda Yapa Abeywardena said that Rajapaksa is yet to submit his resignation, News First reported.
 He said that he has asked the president to submit his resignation, stating that he too is facing pressure from demonstrators.